Back Pain Leads to Leg Pain

 1. Sciatica

 Sciatica is one of the most frequent causes of leg pain linked to back problems.
 The sciatic nerve is proven to be the longest nerve in your body.
 It starts in the lower back and runs through the hips, buttocks, and each leg.
-When this nerve is compressed or irritated—often by a herniated disc—sharp, shooting pain can radiate from the lower back into the legs.
+When a herniated disc compresses or irritates a nerve, it can cause sharp shooting pain from the lower back into the legs.

 Symptoms: You may experience a burning or tingling sensation, numbness, or weakness in the legs, especially on one side of the body.